timotius02/bttonco/README.md

 ------------------------------------------
 Choose whatever api that you want to interact with, in this case we are interacting with the touchtunes api
 **Replace the Username, Password, and Api keys with your own**
-You can get these by signing up for the as a developer for the service you want\n
+You can get these by signing up for the as a developer for the service you want

 Intel(R) XDK
 -------------------------------------------